deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

-- [ ] Don't delete `lastKey` when restarting import from "completed" state (library-import-on-write)

 ## Next actions

 - [ ] Create logo
 - [ ] Clean up `manifest.json`

 ## Waiting for

+- [ ] Restart Blush Swallow import and downloads.
+Don't delete files.
+See how well it recovers.

+  - Test the restart-import functionality.
+Make sure that a `complete` import doesn't start from the beginning.

 - [ ] Download on a cron job
 - [ ] Debug `context.auth` problem: https://github.com/firebase/firebase-tools/issues/5210